security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 #### Configuration

 This image can be run as a service or as a standalone container.
-Both runs Faraday Server with out Postgres.
+Both runs Faraday Server without Postgres.
 You will note that we created /faraday-license and /faraday-storage volumes (for mount your license and storage) and environment variables (below) for Faraday configuration.

 ##### Database Connection

-The following variables came with default values.
-You'll need to customize them depending on your installation config.
+The following variables came with default values so you'll need to customize some or all of them depending on your installation config.

       - PGSQL_HOST=172.2.0.1
       - PGSQL_USER=faraday_postgresql